bf2fc6cc711aee1a0c2a/kas-installer/README.md

 the [custom TLS instructions](#custom-tls), or by directly providing values for `KAFKA_TLS_CERT` and `KAFKA_TLS_KEY` in the `kas-installer.env` file or environment.

+### Observability Operator
+The version of the Observability Operator deployed by kas-fleet-manager can be configured with the following parameters in `kas-fleet-manager-service-template-params`:
+  * OBSERVABILITY_OPERATOR_INDEX_IMAGE
+  * OBSERVABILITY_OPERATOR_STARTING_CSV

 ## SSO Providers

 Configuration of kas-fleet-manager's SSO providers is done by setting the `SSO_PROVIDER_TYPE` configuration variable.
 When not set, the default provider is `mas_sso`.
 To use RH SSO,